-Expansion of available institutions and system for implementing examinations in Fukushima Prefecture

-Efforts have been continued to increase the number of institutions in Fukushima Prefecture and to enhance system for implementing examinations in order to reduce the number of people who cannot receive the examination due to various reasons.

-Expansion of institutions for implementing examinations outside Fukushima Prefecture

-Efforts have been continued to increase institutions so that people can receive the examination even outside the prefecture.
+Examination Expansion of available institutions and system for implementing examinations in Fukushima Prefecture Examination venue of your choice Efforts have been continued to increase the number of institutions in Fukushima Prefecture and to enhance system for implementing examinations in ann THUT order to reduce the number of people who cannot Public facilities receive the examination due to various reasons.
+Medical institutions within the prefecture Expansion of institutions for implementing examinations outside Fukushima Prefecture Efforts have been continued to increase institutions so that people can receive the examination even outside the prefecture.
 The examination can be received at more than 120 medical institutions nationwide.
 In order to receive the Thyroid Ultrasound Examination, you need to make a reservation in advance with the Radiation Medical Science Center for the Fukushima Health Management Survey.

-Provision of explanation booths

-Since July 2015, booths have been set up at examination venues in public facilities, etc. for providing examinees with explanations on examination results.
+Provision of explanation booths Since July 2015, booths have been set up at examination venues in public facilities, etc. for providing participants with explanations on examination results.
 Physicians explain provisional examination results available on the day using ultrasound images.
 When explanation booths cannot be set up at the examination venue or for examination performed in some venues such as schools, telephone consultation services are provided instead.
 Prepared based on the Fukushima Health Management Survey Reports (2018 and 2019)